Last Updated on

 The default IP 192.168.2.1 used to access the router admin page is normaly seen in routers produced by Belkin, Edimax, Dynex or SMC.
 In case you own a router of one of these brands you certainly have to know how to use this IP address.

-In case you are using a Belkin router, or one produced by Edimax, Dynex or SMC, you certainly have to know how to use their default IP 192.168.2.1 to access the router admin page.
-If you are asking why would you want to log in at first place, we generally use the settings to improve the security of our home network.
-Of course if you have kids you can limit their screen time from there, or if you are a gamer, port forwarding and blocking can be managed in the settings too.
+If you are asking why would you want to log into your router at first place, the first answer would be – to secure your wireless network.
+Of course if you have kids you can also limit their screen time from there, or if you are a gamer, port forwarding and blocking can be managed in the settings too.